dpla/dpla-frontend/public/static/local/nwdh/homepage.md

 - ### [Crater Lake National Park](/search?q=crater+lake)

-  An explosive eruption of Mount Mazama 7,700 years ago would become the deepest lake in the United States.
+  An explosive eruption of Mount Mazama 7,700 years ago would create the deepest lake in the United States.

   SEE ALSO: [Oregon State Parks](/search?q=%22state+park*)